 Think about it: Most likely, you rely on Google Analytics to give you stats about clicks and online conversions.
 Why wouldn’t you do the same for phone calls?

 So, how can you track phone calls the same way you would track clicks or online conversions?
-Enter Google AdWords call extensions.
+Enter Google Ads (formerly AdWords) call extensions.

 In today’s world where mobile reigns supreme, it’s essential to add call extensions to your Google ads in order to effectively reach your core customer.
 According to Google, adding call extensions to your ads can increase your clickthrough rate by as much as 5 percent.